yoannisj/sass-aleksi/README.md

 # Aleksi

-Aleksi is a collection of useful Sass functions and mixins.
+Aleksi is a collection of Sass helper functions and mixins.
 It bundles other libraries and provides its own functions and mixins on top.

-The russian firstname *Aleksi* means *'helper of man'*.
+The russian firstname *Aleksi* means *helper of man*.

+## Installation

+### RubyGem & Compass

+Open the Terminal and install the ruby gem:

+    gem install sass-aleksi

+Require gem in your compass project configuration file

+    require sass-aleksi;

+Import files in your project's stylesheets

+    @import "aleksi";

+### Bower

+Open the Terminal, `cd` to your project folder and enter the following command:

+    bower install sass-aleksi --save

+Import files in your project's stylesheets

+    @import "path/to/bower_components/sass-aleksi/aleksi";

 ## Dependencies and Bundling